-Despite losing to Arsene Wenger's men, the Spurs boss felt his side showed more than enough quality to defeat their north London rivals and praised the character of his squad
+Despite losing 1-0 on Sunday the Spurs boss felt his side showed more than enough quality to defeat their north London rivals and praised the character of his squad

 Tomas Rosicky scored after just 72 seconds to put Arsenal ahead and Arsene Wenger's men managed to keep hold of their slender advantage, despite heavy pressure from Spurs.

 Rosicky's goal proved to be the decisive moment at White Hart Lane but it was a harsh result on the hosts, who had chances through former Arsenal forward Emmanuel Adebayor in the first half, and dominated after the break.

 Arsenal moved within four points of leaders Chelsea at the top of the Premier League after claiming the local bragging rights in north London, while Tottenham remain in fifth, seven points behind fourth-placed Manchester City.